-- Maintain, update, and renew CLIA certification (2 years) - Inform the Office of Inspector General (OIG) office/LHD assigned Laboratory surveyor of any change in status of the lab (e.g., change in the medical director, practice name, address, etc.).
-Submit change and form per CLIA requirements. - Follow the most recent package insert of manufacturer's instructions.
-Kit instructions may change slightly from lot to lot date the insert with the date the shipment was received as documentation. - Any instruction or procedural changes must be reflected in the procedure.
-Director/Site coordinator and staff must read and resign the revised procedure with changes and trained as applicable on major changes. - Use the test kits/reagents in the form they are received; do not alter reagent strips by cutting them in order to test more samples per strip. - Never use outdated reagents.
-Check expiration dates on all kits, reagents, and Quality control (QC) materials - Perform quality control and/or calibration as specified by the kit manufacturer Maintain the QC documentation for two years. - Store and handle all test kits according to the manufacturer's instructions. - Maintain safety and laboratory equipment checks and maintenance logs.
-Perform on schedule per regulatory and manufacturer's requirements and recommendations - Follow all OSHA regulations that pertain to laboratory testing (e.g., Bloodborne Pathogens regulations). - Document all trainings of new testing personnel in their personnel file training for each test and test method is required.
-Training should be documented before personnel begin any unsupervised testing. - Perform monthly record search - Complete Corrective Action/Incident reports- Reports used as a tool to report any nonconformity or situation outside the normal operating policy or procedure.
-Reports are reviewed initially and at 3 months for remedial action and resolutions as necessary. - Review reference lab specimen referral criteria- Obtain copy of CLIA certificate for all reference laboratories used by the LHD.
-Confirm specimen collection requirements and follow up all testing results. - Send specimens for confirmatory testing when required by the manufacturer- for example, rapid group A strep kits may require a throat culture if the patient's test result is negative. - Maintain all proficiency testing records and remedial actions documentation for at least 2 years - Director must review and sign the laboratory procedure manual at least annually and with any changes and revisions.
+- Follow the most recent package insert of manufacturer's instructions.
+Kit instructions may change slightly from lot to lot.
+Date the insert with the date the shipment was received/reviewed as documentation and to track reviews. - Any instruction or procedural changes must be reflected in the procedure.
+Director/Site coordinator and staff must read and resign the revised procedure with changes and trained as applicable if the changes are major, such as a change in timing, results, or a procedural step. - Use the test kits/reagents in the form they are received.
+For example, do not alter reagent strips by cutting them in order to test more samples per strip. - Never use outdated reagents.
+Check expiration dates on all kits, reagents, and Quality control (QC) materials - Perform quality control and/or calibration as specified by the kit manufacturer.
+Maintain the QC and calibration documentation for at least two years. - Store and handle all test kits according to the manufacturer's instructions. - Maintain safety and laboratory equipment checks and maintenance logs.
+Perform on schedule per regulatory and manufacturer's requirements and recommendations - Follow all OSHA regulations that pertain to laboratory testing (e.g., Bloodborne Pathogens regulations). - Review reference lab specimen referral criteria.
+Confirm specimen collection requirements and follow up all testing results.
+Obtain a copy of the current CLIA and other testing certificates from all reference laboratories the LHD uses for testing referrals.
+These certifications are documentation that the laboratories performing the referral testing is an approved and certified laboratory for the tests that are being performed by them. - Send specimens for confirmatory testing when required by the manufacturer.
+For example, rapid group A strep kits may require a throat culture if the patient's test result is negative. - Maintain all proficiency testing records and remedial actions documentation for at least 2 years.

-See the CSG "Forms and Teaching Sheets" Lab Section and the tools and resources from the CDC: https://www.cdc.gov/labquality/ for further recommendations.
+See the CSG "Forms and Teaching Sheets" Lab Section and the tools and resources from the CDC: Tools and Resources | CDC further recommendations.